Untitled: The Art of James Castle

 September 26, 2014 – February 1, 2015

 In 2013 the Smithsonian American Art Museum acquired 54 pieces by James Castle (1899-1977).
 With this acquisition, the museum now holds one of the leading public collections of his work.
-The World of James Castle features this representative selection of the artist’s immense oeuvre, including drawings, handmade books, texts, and constructions.
+Untitled: The Art of James Castle features this representative selection of the artist’s immense oeuvre, including drawings, handmade books, texts, and constructions.

 Castle spent his formative years in remote Garden Valley, Idaho and his adult life at locations near Boise, where, for nearly seven decades, he devoted himself daily to intensive art-making.
 Castle worked with materials that were immediately available, including a wide range of ephemera—advertisements, periodicals, and packaging—that he manipulated with soot, sticks, string and improvised colors to create an elaborate and unmistakable representation of his world.
 Subjects range from the farms of Garden Valley and interiors of homes, to family members, household objects, and snippets of popular culture.
 Other works move beyond the documentary to include invented words and symbols, fantastical calendars, and books with cryptic pictorial narratives.

 Since Castle’s work first came to light in the 1950s, attention has focused primarily on the unusual circumstances of his life: Castle was born profoundly deaf, remained illiterate, and never acquired a conventional mode of communicating with others.
 He is often assumed to have lived a form of extreme isolation.
 This exhibition seeks to move beyond such biography, to appreciate the remarkable quality of Castle’s vision, and to question how the works themselves can elucidate the world of one of the most enigmatic American artists of the twentieth century.

 Nicholas R. Bell, the Fleur and Charles Bresler Senior Curator of American Craft and Decorative Art, is organizing the exhibition.